Study of CKM angle $\gamma$ sensitivity using flavor untagged $B^0_s\rightarrow \tilde{D}^{(*)0}\phi$ decays: Conclusions

-We are grateful to all the members of the CKMfitter group for their comments and for providing us with their private software based on a frequentist approach, while computing the many pseudoexperiments performed for this study.
+\centerline{\rule{80mm}{0.1pt}} \acknowledgments{ We are grateful to all the members of the CKMfitter group for their comments and for providing us with their private software based on a frequentist approach, while computing the many pseudoexperiments performed for this study.
 We especially would like to thanks J.~Charles, for his helpful comments while starting this analysis.
 We acknowledge support from National Natural Science Foundation of China (NSFC) under Contracts Nos.
-11925504, 11975015; the 65$^{th}$ batch of China Postdoctoral Fund; the University of Chinese Academy of Sciences, CNRS/IN2P3 (France), and STFC (United Kingdom) national agencies.
-Part of this work was supported through exchanges between Annecy, Beijing, and Clermont-Ferrand, by the France China Particle Physics Laboratory ({\it {\it i.e.}} FCPPL).
+11925504, 11975015; the 65$^{th}$ batch of China Postdoctoral Fund; the Fundamental Research Funds for the Central Universities, CNRS/IN2P3 (France), and STFC (United Kingdom) national agencies.
+Part of this work was supported through exchanges between Annecy, Beijing, and Clermont-Ferrand, by the France China Particle Physics Laboratory ({\it {\it i.e.}} FCPPL).}